 Case Studies and White Papers are types of B2B content that help businesses show their products or services are reliable and effective.
-Although White Papers and Case Studies both feature real-life testimonials and examples, the terms aren’t synonymous.
+However, while they both feature real-life testimonials and examples, the terms aren’t synonymous.
 This article will help you easily distinguish between them and determine which works best with your business model.

 What is a Case Study?

-A Case Study is also known as a Customer Success Story.
-It describes how your company overcame obstacles and solved a client’s problem.
-This description is usually divided into the following three parts:
+A Case Study describes how your company overcame obstacles and solved a client’s problem.
+Also known as a Customer Success Story, it’s usually divided into the following three parts:

 Case Studies put prospects in your client’s shoes and show what working with your company is like.
-This makes Case Studies powerful selling tools, so post them on your website or incorporate them into your sales cycle.
+Consequently, this makes Case Studies powerful selling tools, so post them on your website or incorporate them into your sales cycle.

 Additionally, showcasing your best clients in a Case Study builds trust in your company.
 Prospects will be more likely to say yes to a partnership knowing that other established businesses have had verifiable positive experiences with you.